 The fields described below compose the Manufacturing Order table:

+Part Name

-Part Name The name of the products to be manufactured.
+The name of the products to be manufactured.
 This field corresponds to the Part field on the Part Definition form.
-Place the cursor in the Part Name column and click on the right mouse button.
-A product list will open.
+Right-click in the Part Name column to open the product list.